ng-alain/delon/schematics/docs/sta.en-US.md

 | `url` | - | URL to swagger schema, Choose one of filePath and url. |
 | `filePath` | - | Path to swagger schema, Choose one of filePath and url. |
 | `output` | `src/app/${name}` | Path to folder where will been located the created api module |

+## FAQ

+### Strange method name in the service?

+By default, it will be processed according to the `operationId` item, otherwise it will be automatically combined according to the `path` and `method`.